superlinked/VectorHub/docs/articles/recommender_from_clickstreams.md

       id3[Azure Sands Hotel]-->id4[Evergreen Retreat Lodge];
 ```

 We are trying to make our model understand (and embed) the relationships between the clickstream entities (in our case, hotels).
 These relationships can be represented as **skip-gram** pairs.
-Skip-grams are a popular NLP method for training a model to predicting the context, or neighboring words, of a given target word.
+Skip-grams are a popular NLP method for training a model to predict the context, or neighboring words, of a given target word.
 We want our model to be able to predict, for a given hotel ("focus"), who its immediate neighbors in a clickstream will be - i.e., the hotel right before it, and the hotel right after it.
 We can represent the clickstream data from our example above as a table of skip-gram pairs (below):

 | Focus                   | Prediction              |
 |-------------------------|-------------------------|